 Cooke later says that “the nerds of MSNBC and beyond are not actually nerds—with scientific training and all that it entails—but the popular kids indulging in a fad.”
 First of all some of the people on this list do have serious scientific training.
 Krugman is a Nobel prize-winning economist and Dawkins is one of the most important living evolutionary biologists.
 (No matter what one thinks of his philosophy of religion.)
 But even if one isn’t a professional scientist there is nothing wrong and much right about accepting what the scientific experts say about their disciplines.
 We should generally defer to experts regarding scientific subjects about which we have little expertise.
 Why?
 Because they know a lot more about their subject matter than we do.

 I generally defer like this.
 I have no formal scientific training but I am scientifically literate enough to know that gravitational, evolutionary, relativity, quantum, and atomic theories are true beyond a reasonable doubt.
-(Still, even the best scientific ideas are not dogmas but provisionally accepted; they will change if enough contrary evidence appears.)
+(Still, even the best scientific ideas are accepted provisionally; they will change if enough contrary evidence appears.)
 When I go to medical doctors I generally trust their advice because they know more about medicine than I do.
 It is possible that they are deceiving me, and if the Mayo Clinic website says something vastly different from what my physician tells me, then I have reason to be skeptical.
-In that case more research might be needed.
+In that case, more research might be needed.
 But I won’t trust some internet thread about medical advice from non-experts.
-In science we do much better if we trust the experts.
+In science, we do much better if we trust experts.

 Surprisingly, as Andrew Leonard noted in his Salon article, “National Review declares war against the nerds,” Cooke never mentions Silicon Valley, a bastion of left-wing progressive politics, and the quintessential nerd neighborhood.
 (Yes there are libertarian nerds, but they generally believe in science, even if they are politically misguided.)
 Leonard theorizes that Cooke omits this group for a reason.